umairahsan10/crm-backend/docs/PAYMENTS_API_DOCUMENTATION.md

 4. **Database Operations**:
    - Create client record with industry ID from cracked lead
    - Create transaction record with "pending" status and Square payment link ID
+   - Create invoice record linked to the lead and transaction
    - Update lead status to "payment_link_generated"
 5. **Transaction Safety**: All operations wrapped in database transaction
 6. **Webhook Integration**: Handle real-time payment status updates from Square